cjdbarlow/Part-One/determinants_of_cardiac_output.md

    * This index is **preload dependent** but **afterload independent**
    * Typically, the dP/dt<sub>max</sub> in isovolumetric ventricular contraction is used
    * A greater rate of rise indicates a more forceful contraction
-   * Measurement requires LV catheterisastion
+   * Measurement requires LV catheterisation

 * **End-Systolic Pressure-Volume Relationship**